-The property has a luxurious, full-service spa, an exercise room and a culinary school for guests.
+The property has a luxurious, full-service spa, an exercise room, and a culinary school for guests.
 There are both indoor and outdoor swimming pools and a small beach on the lakefront.
-Guests can also rent bicycles and watersports equipment.
+Guests can also rent bicycles and water sports equipment.
 The rooms range from standard guestrooms to well-equipped suites, some of which are newly renovated.

 11. Great Wolf Lodge

 Great Wolf Lodge is a chain of resorts that are a favorite among families across the country.
-Each of their resorts offer slightly different activities and amenities however, the highlights always include huge indoor water parks with slides and lazy rivers.
+Each of their resorts offers slightly different activities and amenities however, the highlights always include huge indoor water parks with slides and lazy rivers.

-The Wisconsin Dells property also has an arcade, an ice cream-themed spa for children as well as a full-service adult spa for the parents.
+The Wisconsin Dells property also has an arcade, an ice cream-themed spa for children as well as a full-service adult spa for parents.
 There are a range of dining options at the resort including a pizzeria, a grill, and a candy store.

 The rooms are casual but nice and can sleep up to 16 guests in a range of room sizes.
 For an extra special experience, book one of their themed suites that come with caves or faux log cabins.